Revisiting the black hole mass of M87* using VLT/MUSE Adaptive Optics Integral Field Unit data I: Ionized gas kinematics: Ionized gas filaments

+All of these models have a disk in PA = 45$\dg$.
 The galaxy potential is obtained as described in Sect. \ref{metandsoft}, and becomes significant only at radii beyond $\sim$2\arcsec.
-The 3.5i42 and 6.6i42 (magenta and white) models use the inclination and position angle found by W13 for the ionized gas disk.
-The green line is derived using the SMBH mass from G11, but with values of inclination and position angle modified to better fit our data (see Sect. \ref{igrotation}).
+The LBH i42 and HBH i42 (magenta and white) models use the inclination and position angle found by W13 for the ionized gas disk.
+The green line is illustrative for a HBH and a disk with the lower inclination suggested by our data (see Sect. \ref{igpvs}).

 Filament W1 is the longest and most prominent.
 None of our velocity models follow the observed velocities in the first 14\arcsec.
 The filament leaves the nucleus in PA roughly close to the minor axis of the W13-posited gas disk and one would expect relatively small Keplerian velocities.
 Nevertheless, velocities are between $\pm$100 \kms\ (with an extreme value of $\sim$400 \kms) over the first $\sim$30\arcsec\ of the filament.
 Between 20\arcsec\ and 30\arcsec\ there are two - potentially bubble-shaped - clouds at 90 \kms\ and $-$350 \kms.
 The latter has a velocity highly different from the rest of the filament and our models; this bubble is either not part of the filament (but in the same line of sight) or caused by a kink or instability in the filament.
-From 36\arcsec\ onward, the observed velocities follow the overall pattern expected from the 6.6i25 rotating disk model in both values and shape.
-To make the 6.6i42 and 3.5i42 models agree with the observed velocities over this range, one would require to change the ionized gas 'zero' velocity by $\sim$80 \kms\ to the blue, which would imply an even greater difference between the recessional velocities of ionized gas and stars ($\sim$1300 \kms).
+From 36\arcsec\ onward, the observed velocities follow the overall pattern expected from the HBH i25 rotating disk model in both values and shape.
+To make the HBH i42 and LBH i42 models agree with the observed velocities over this range, one would require to change the ionized gas 'zero' velocity by $\sim$80 \kms\ to the blue, which would imply an even greater difference between the recessional velocities of ionized gas and stars ($\sim$1300 \kms).